 Where: Auditorium (the first Round Up of the school year is traditionally held on the turf, weather permitting)

 Where do I find my student’s ID number and what is this number used for?

 Each student’s ID number is on the paperwork that is sent home at the beginning of the school year.
 If you didn’t record it you can always call the office and they can look up your child’s number.
 Student ID numbers are attached to lunch accounts as well as payments for field trips and school supplies.
 Your child will use this number throughout their PPS school career.

 What is the best way to get information about what’s going on at school?

+The PPS District calendar is posted here, and there is link to the full 2019-20 in .pdf format.
 If you’d like the add the district calendar or aren’t sure how to sync a calendar here is the district link and instructions.

 Where do I find out about aftercare and enrichment options?

-Please see our parent resources page.
+Please see our Parent Resources Page.